Sethianism

+Seth.
+Patriarchs line in iconostasis.
+Zhdan Dementiev, Vologda.
+Cathedral of the Assumption, St. Cyril-Belozersky Monastery.
+Museum of Cyril Belozersky Monastery.

-The Sethians (Greek: Σηθιανοί) were one of the main currents of Gnosticism during the 2nd and 3rd century AD, along with Valentinianism and Basilideanism.
+The Sethians (Σηθιανοί) are one of the main currents of Gnosticism during the 2nd and 3rd century AD, along with Valentinianism and the Basilidians.
 According to John D. Turner, it originated in the 2nd century AD as a fusion of two distinct Hellenistic Judaic philosophies and was influenced by Christianity and Middle Platonism.
 However, the exact origin of Sethianism is not properly understood.

 History

 Mentions

 The Sethians (Latin Sethoitae) are first mentioned, alongside the Ophites, in the 2nd century, by Irenaeus (who was antagonistic towards Gnosticism) and in Pseudo-Tertullian (Ch.
 30).
 According to Frederik Wisse, all subsequent accounts appear to be largely dependent on Irenaeus.
 Hippolytus repeats information from Irenaeus.

 According to Epiphanius of Salamis (c.
 375), Sethians were in his time found only in Egypt and Palestine, but fifty years earlier, they had been found as far away as Greater Armenia.
 (Note: Turner: "Around 375 A.D., Epiphanius has difficulty recalling where he had encountered Sethians, and says that they are not to be found everywhere, but now only in Egypt and Palestine, although fifty years before they had spread as far as Greater Armenia (Pan.
 39.1.1 2; 40.1).")

 Philaster's (4th century AD) Catalogue of Heresies (Note: One of the sources of Epiphanius, the lost Syntagma of Hippolytus of Rome, was also the source for Christian heresies before Noetus.) places the Ophites, Cainites, and Sethians as pre-Christian Jewish sects.
 (Note: Nathaniel Lardner (1838): "Philaster has three chapters of Ophites, Cainites, and Sethians.
 They are placed by him among the heresies before Christ, and are the very first in his catalogue.
 Nor has he any thing that might lead us to think them Christians") However, since Sethians identified Seth with Christ (Second Logos of the Great Seth), Philaster's belief that the Sethians had pre-Christian origins, other than in syncretic absorption of Jewish and Greek pre-Christian sources, has not found acceptance in later scholarship.